 On March 14, 2020, Bangko Sentral ng Pilipinas (BSP), issued Memorandum No. 2020-008 Regulatory Relief for BSFIs affected by the Corona Virus Disease 2019 (COVID-19).
 Among the regulatory relief issued in the memorandum, the Bank applied for staggered booking of allowance for credit losses over a maximum period of five (5) years in 2021.
 On April 20, 2021, the BSP approved the Bank's application to avail the financial reporting relief of staggered booking of allowance for credit losses of certain loan accounts over a maximum period of three (3) years.

 a.
-The impact on the affected financial statement line items as at and for the year ended December 31, 2022 and 2021 are as follow:
+The impact on the affected financial statement line items as at and for the year ended December 31, 2023 is nil and as at December 31, 2022 is as follows: